-- 28.1 Lecturers continuously enter test marks on an Excel sheet on the ITS System. - 28.2 Proper record keeping of all assessment marks is the responsibility of the academic departments. - 28.3 The various Department Administrators are responsible for the transfer of the marks from the Excel sheet to the ITS System prior to the deadline stipulated in the Year Programme. - 28.4 Once all test marks have been transferred to the ITS System, the Assistant Registrar: Assessment and Graduations calculates the course marks.

-The course mark is a mark calculated from all assessments completed during a unit and is calculated prior to the commencement of an official assessment.

-- 28.5 Once all assessment scripts have been marked, each lecturer enters the assessment marks on the Excel sheet. - 28.6 Once the lecturer has entered the assessment marks on the Excel sheet, the assessor provides the moderator with a printout of the entered marks, for moderating purposes. - 28.7 Once the assessment scripts have been moderated, and the moderator and assessor have confirmed that the marks are correct, the Excel sheet is signed by both the moderator and the assessor, and handed to the faculties' Secretaries, for the transfer of the assessment marks to the ITS System. - 28.8 The signed Excel sheet, together with the answer scripts, is handed in at the Assessment and Graduations Unit within the prescribed number of days. - 28.9 For a second time, staff of the Assessment and Graduations Unit then enter all assessment marks on "secondary" on the ITS System, as control measure for the accuracy of the entered marks. - Should there be a difference between the mark entered by the faculty and the mark entered by the staff of the Assessment and Graduations Unit, the ITS System will prohibit the person from continuing to enter marks until both marks correspond. - 28.10 Once all marks have been entered, the Assistant Registrar: Assessment and Graduations calculates the final marks. - 28.11 Staff of the Assessment and Graduations Unit check the calculated marks and the result codes to ensure that the marks have been calculated correctly.

-- 28.12 The Assistant Registrar: Assessment and Graduations makes use of a programme that compares the calculated marks on the ITS System with the calculated marks transferred from the Excel sheet, in order to identify differences and variations. - 28.13 The programme compares the marks, and a report is printed.
-Marks are entered twice on the system.
-Any differences are indicated clearly and referred to the relevant faculty for clarity. - 28.14 Only the variations and differences are taken to the responsible HoDs for correction by the faculties' Secretaries. - 28.15 The various HoDs and Faculty Deans confirm that all assessment marks are correct by completing form LS 106, and returning it to the Assessment and Graduations Unit. - 28.16 Once all amendments have been made, the noticeboard lists and statements of results are printed. - 28.17 The results of candidates with outstanding fees or Grade 12 certificates are not published, nor are their statements of results mailed to them. - 28.18 The names of such candidates are provided to the Student Accounts and Academic Structure and Student Enrolment Services units, where arrangements can be made with regard to the outstanding fees and/or Grade 12 certificates. - 28.19 When the results are ready for publication, the Assistant Registrar: Assessment and Graduations and the relevant Faculty Dean sign the checklist (form LS 101.1), and the results are made available via the internet and/or Student Portal, and the statements of results are mailed. - 28.20 If a student is dissatisfied with his/her unit mark, he/she must follow the approved procedure.
+- 28.1 Lecturers continuously enter test marks on the ITS system. - 28.2 Proper recordkeeping of all assessment marks is the responsibility of the academic departments. - 28.3 The various departmental administrators are responsible for the transfer of the marks from the Excel sheet to the ITS system prior to the deadline stipulated in the Year Programme. - 28.4 Once all test marks have been transferred to the ITS system, the Assistant Registrar: Assessment and Graduations calculates the course marks.
+The course mark is a mark calculated from all assessments completed during a unit and is calculated prior to the commencement of an official assessment. - Once all assessment scripts have been marked, each lecturer enters the assessment marks on the official ITS-generated mark sheet provided by the AGU. - 28.6 Once the lecturer/departmental administrator has entered the assessment marks on the official ITS-generated mark sheet provided by the AGU, the assessor provides the moderator with a printout of the entered marks, for moderating purposes. - 28.7 Once the assessment scripts have been moderated, and the moderator and assessor have confirmed that the marks are correct, the ITS-generated mark sheet is signed by both the moderator and the assessor, and handed to the faculties' secretaries, for the corrections where applicable of the assessment marks to the ITS system. - 28.8 The signed ITS mark sheet, together with the answer scripts, is handed in at the AGU within the prescribed number of days. - 28.9 For a second time, staff of the AGU then enter all assessment marks on "secondary" on the ITS system, as a control measure for the accuracy of the entered marks.
+Should there be a difference between the mark entered by the faculty and the mark entered by the staff of the AGU, the ITS system will prohibit the person from continuing to enter marks until both marks correspond. - 28.10 Once all marks have been entered, the Assistant Registrar: Assessment and Graduations calculates the final marks. - 28.11 Staff of the AGU check the calculated marks and the result codes to ensure that the marks have been calculated correctly. - 28.12 The various HoDs and faculty deans receive student results per department and confirm that all assessment marks are correct by completing form LS 106, and returning it to the AGU. - 28.13 Once all amendments have been made, students' results are published on the Student Portal. - 28.14 When the results are ready for publication, the Assistant Registrar: Assessment and Graduations and the relevant faculty dean sign the checklist (form LS 101.1), and the results are made available on the Student Portal. - 28.15 If a student is dissatisfied with his/her results, he/she must follow the approved procedure.
 (Refer to the policy on the granting of an appeal against a mark allocated during an assessment.)